Ileolami/Aboutme/clwqw6mwf000109jtdojwfla1.md

 ## The world of Meme

-My first encounter with memes was when I was a freshman.
-Before that, whenever my friends and I chatted, it was hard to convey our humor or emotions.
-We either typed out our feelings or didn't express them at all.
-Often, our humor or expressions in written messages could be misinterpreted.
+Memes have become a universal language, breaking down barriers and making online interactions more enjoyable and expressive.
+They have transformed how we communicate, adding a layer of creativity and fun to our digital conversations.

 I remember one day, I was trying to console my friend who had just been heartbroken by her boyfriend.
 I sent her "LOL," which she took to mean "lots of laughs," but I meant "lots of love."
 It wasn't a good night for me at all.
 I called her several times to clarify the issue.

-But ever since memes came into existence, communication and understanding the context of messages have become much easier.
+But ever since memes began, communication and understanding the context of messages have become much easier.
 If I want to make fun of my friends, I can use memes to let them know I'm joking and share my humor and emotions.

-Memes have become a universal language, breaking down barriers and making online interactions more enjoyable and expressive.
-They have transformed how we communicate, adding a layer of creativity and fun to our digital conversations.

 Not only have memes made communication easier, but they have also created a sense of community.
 People from different backgrounds can connect over shared humor and experiences, forming bonds that go beyond geographical boundaries.
 Memes have become a powerful tool for bringing people together, making the internet a more united and entertaining place.